Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best TVs For PC Monitors - Winter 2024 Reviews
+The 6 Best TVs For PC Monitors - Fall 2024

 Best Monitor TVs

 PC monitors and TVs are close relatives.
 TVs usually have more advanced image processing capabilities than monitors and come equipped with tuners, and they're usually bigger.
-When evaluating how good a TV is for PC monitor use, there are four main criteria to consider:
+When evaluating how good a TV is for PC monitor use, there are certain criteria to consider.
+If you're looking for a TV to do desktop work on, one of the most important factors is chroma 4:4:4 support.
+Simply put, chroma 4:4:4 is important for text clarity, so if you do a lot of text-critical work, you want a TV that properly displays chroma 4:4:4.

 Input lag and response time are other essential components of a good monitor TV.
-Input lag is the time it takes for a frame sent by a source (like a PC or gaming console) to display on screen.
+Input lag is the time it takes for a frame sent by a source (like a PC) to display on screen.
 A low input lag makes the entire experience more responsive, as your inputs on a controller or mouse are reflected more quickly onscreen.
-The best TVs can have an input lag as low as five milliseconds.
-Some TVs can't have low input lag and chroma 4:4:4 simultaneously, so it's important for your TV to be able to do both at the same time.
-Response time is the time it takes for a pixel to change from one color to the next, typically measured from a fully black pixel to a fully white one or from one shade of gray (either dark or bright gray) to the opposite shade of gray.
-OLEDs are the uncontested best TVs regarding response time, as their pixel transitions are nearly instantaneous, but unfortunately, they can burn-in when static elements stay on the screen for extended periods of time, which is common when doing office work.
-Thankfully, the best LED TVs also have very fast transitions.
-A slow response time is noticeable, as fast-moving objects on screen leave blurry trails behind them.
+Response time is the time it takes for a pixel to change from one color to the next, which affects how much blur you see behind fast motion.

-We've bought and tested more than 425 TVs, and here are our recommendations for the best TVs to use as a PC monitor.
-See our picks for the best TVs, the best LED TVs, and the best movie TVs.
+Through our rigorous testing procedure, we're able to determine what TVs fit this criteria, and here are our recommendations for the best TVs to use as a PC monitor.
+See our picks for the best TVs, the best LED TVs, and the best gaming TVs.
 You can also vote on which TVs you want us to buy and test.
-To learn more about the upcoming 2024 models, check out our 2024 TV lineup page.
+To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best TV Monitor

-The best TV to use as a monitor that we've tested is the Samsung QN90C/QN90CD QLED.
-It delivers a fantastic desktop experience, with support for HDMI 2.1 bandwidth on all four HDMI ports, so you can enjoy 4k @ 120Hz (4k @ 144Hz on the 43 and 50-inch models) while still getting clear text with full chroma 4:4:4 support.
+The best TV for PC monitor usage that we've tested is the Samsung QN90D/QN90DD QLED.
+It delivers a fantastic desktop experience, with support for HDMI 2.1 bandwidth on all four HDMI ports, so you can enjoy 4k @ 144Hz while still getting clear text with full chroma 4:4:4 support.
 It has a decently wide viewing angle, so the sides of the screen remain relatively uniform if you're sitting up close, and it has decent gray uniformity.
 It's even available in a wide range of sizes, meaning you can find the best size for your needs.
-Note that the 43 and 50-inch models have a worse viewing angle than the bigger models.

-It has fantastic low input lag, ensuring a smooth desktop experience with no lag in cursor movements, and there's very little blur behind fast-moving objects thanks to its quick response time.
+It has fantastic low input lag, ensuring a smooth desktop experience with no lag in cursor movements.
+Thanks to its quick response time, there's very little blur behind fast-moving objects.
 It looks amazing in a bright room thanks to its superb reflection handling and high peak brightness, so even if you're in a very bright room, you won't have any problems seeing the screen or cutting out glare.
 It's also very colorful with its wide color gamut, and its color accuracy is great without any calibration.
-If you have a powerful gaming computer, consider the more expensive Samsung QN95C QLED instead.
-Both TVs are very similar, and for most people, the QN95C is not worth the extra cost over the QN90C.
-Still, the more expensive Samsung does 4k @ 144Hz on all four of its HDMI ports on all its model sizes, which is a great feature for those who can take advantage of it.

 See our review